nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-The editor profile.
+The editor profile: *%FARPROFILE%\FarNet\PowerShellFar\Profile-Editor.ps1*.

-The script is an example of the editor profile which is called once on the first use of an editor.
-It should be in *%FARPROFILE%\FarNet\PowerShellFar*.

-**Warning**
+*Bench\Profile-Editor.ps1* is an example, use it as the base for your own.

 Read this topic carefully, view the script and then decide what you are going to use from this script and what should be removed.
-If you are not absolutely sure just don't use it at all.
-Besides, some operations can be invoked by commands, menu, and macros.
+If you are not absolutely sure just do not use it at all.

-The author uses this editor profile to set editor event handlers even in cases when macros might be used more effectively.
-This is done deliberately in order to be sure that handlers work fine, too.
-Other users may prefer to use macros.
+The author uses this profile to set some editor event handlers even when macros might work better.
+This is done deliberately in order to be sure that handlers work fine.
+Other users may prefer macros.

 - DO NOT use it as it is together with *HlfViewer*.
 Either disable the plugin or remove `[F1]` code from the script.